dpenkler/hp9816emu/README.md

 Press the **Run** button

-Load a disk image (e.g. Press on the *H730* label in the right hand panel and load the dmpas.hpi disk image)
+Load a disk image (e.g. Press on the 7908  *Unit 0* label in the right hand panel and load the dmpas.hpi disk image)